 On the day after Kobe Bryant died, Pat Brady, a friend and high school classmate of Jeff’s, logged on to Facebook.
 The video of Kobe and Bobby, trailing a string of delighted comments and heart emojis from fellow Upper Dublin alumni, appeared on his feed.
 He copied the link, then called Jeff, who was coaching at an indoor track meet in Toms River.
 Jeff — standing on the infield, his attention on the meet, the whole place loud — didn’t answer until Pat dialed him a third time.

 “Look at the text I sent you,” Pat replied.

 The text was the link.
 For 20 minutes, Jeff remained frozen on that infield … except for his hands, which trembled as he held his phone.
-There was no meet, no sound, nothing but him replaying the video over and over, all the little things that he feared he had forgotten about his brother rushing back to him.
+There was no meet, no sound, nothing but that video.
+He played it over and over, all the little things that he feared he had forgotten about his brother rushing back to him.
 “I was elated.
 I was completely elated,” he said.
 “It was like Christmas morning.
 I didn’t have any sad feelings.
 I had only happy feelings.”